thycotic/ss-docs/remote-password-changing/custom-password-changers/creating-a-custom-password-changer/index.md

 ## A Note About Commands

 Any term in these commands preceded by `$` will reference a Secret template field.
 Any term preceded by `$[1]$` refers to the Secret template field of a linked Secret.
 If you need to reference a Secret template field, make sure you are using the exact Secret template field name.

-To use the password changer, you will need to assign it to a Secret template.
+To use your new password changer, you will need to assign it to a Secret template.
 See [Assigning a Password Changer to a Secret Template](../../assign-a-pw-changer-to-a-secret-template/index.md).